Henry W. Brown

-Henry W. Brown Martín was an English footballer who played as a defender and midfielder for Spanish club FC Barcelona at the turn of the century.
+Henry W. Brown Martín was an English footballer who played as a goalkeeper and defender for Spanish club FC Barcelona at the turn of the century.
 He was a member of some of the earliest Catalan clubs in existence such as Barcelona Football Club and Sociedad de Foot-Ball de Barcelona.
 Together with the Parsons brothers, he was one of the few players who was part of both the Barcelona Society of 1894–96 and FC Barcelona.